spider-rs/llm-readability/README.md

-# readability
+# llm_readability

-The Rust readability library build for performance, AI, and multiple locales.
+The Rust readability library built for performance, AI, and multiple locales.
+The library is used on [Spider Cloud](https://spider.cloud) for data cleaning.

 ## Usage